lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 rooted in a device manufacturer trust anchor and the end-entity certificate being on the device in question.
 The end-entity certificate is associated with key material that takes on the role of an Attestation Key and is used as Evidence originating from the Attester.

 This document specifies a CSR Attribute (or Extension for Certificate Request Message Format (CRMF) CSRs) for carrying Evidence.
-Evidence can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about which Verifier (software package) will be capable of parsing it.
+Evidence can be placed into an EvidenceStatement along with an id to identify the statement in EvidenceStatements, an OID to identify its type, and optionally a hint to the Relying Party about which Verifier (software package) will be capable of parsing it.
 A set of EvidenceStatements may be grouped together along with the set of CertificateChoices needed to validate them to form a EvidenceBundle.
 One or more EvidenceBundles may be placed into the id-aa-evidence CSR Attribute (or CRMF Extension).

 A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key, Evidence